 These regulations do not specify which particular measure of the exchange rate should be used on the relevant day and LB Oil & Gas is content to use the measure usually adopted by the participator for arm’s length crude deliveries.

+Top of page

 Ring fence CT

 The PRT exchange convention can have significant effects in dealing with the CT adjustments required by ICTA88\S493 (the substitution for the purposes CT of PRT market value for consideration in all non-arm’s length transactions).
 See OT21026.